This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.

 As the story goes, Daniel was punished for being true to his beliefs by being thrown into a lion’s den and God miraculously rescued him.

-Wow, what courage to be thankful and to be true his convictions even when things didn’t go his way!
+Wow, what courage to be thankful and to be true to his convictions even when things didn’t go his way!

-King David
+King David Gave Thanks to God

-The book of Psalms in the Bible, mostly written by King David, is said to be read more than any other book in the scriptures.
-We know that David was anointed at a young age by the prophet Samuel.
 A favorite Sunday school story is about how young David bravely faced and killed the giant Goliath with just a slingshot.
 He then went on to become a valiant warrior and reigned as the king of Israel for a long time.

-In spite of the glamor, David’s life was also full of battles, family betrayals, murder plots, falling into sin and grieving the loss of a child.
+In spite of the glamor, David’s life was also full of battles, family betrayals, murder plots, falling into sin, and grieving the loss of a child.
 But each time he bounced back by God’s grace.
-All through these difficulties and triumphs David penned some of the beautiful and heart-felt poems in which giving thanks seems to be a common thread.
+All through these difficulties and triumphs, David penned some of the beautiful and heart-felt poems in which giving thanks seems to be a common thread.

-I will thank the Lord with all my heart; I will declare all Your wondrous works.”
+• I will thank the Lord with all my heart; I will declare all Your wondrous works.”
 Psalm 9:1

-“Let them give thanks to the Lord for his faithful love and his wondrous works for all humanity.
+• “Let them give thanks to the Lord for his faithful love and his wondrous works for all humanity.
 For He has satisfied the thirsty and filled the hungry with good things.”
 Psalm 107:8-9

-“Give thanks to the Lord, for He is good; His faithful love endures forever.”
+• “Give thanks to the Lord, for He is good; His faithful love endures forever.”
 Psalm 118:1

-Apostle Paul
+Apostle Paul Gave Thanks to God

-Considered as one of the most important figures in the early Christianity, the Apostle Paul founded several churches in Asia Minor and Europe after his dramatic encounter with Christ and becoming His follower.
-But he also faced numerous troubles including imprisonment, beatings, threats and near-death encounters for boldly proclaiming that Jesus is the Son of God.
+Considered as one of the most important figures in early Christianity, the Apostle Paul founded several churches in Asia Minor and Europe after his dramatic encounter with Christ and becoming His follower.
+But he also faced numerous troubles including imprisonment, beatings, threats, and near-death encounters for boldly proclaiming that Jesus is the Son of God.

 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”
 Ephesians 5:19-20 (NIV)